aselvan/scripts/macos/README.md

   wrapper script over diskutils to format disk on MacOS

 - #### /LaunchDaemons
-  This directory contains my crontab entries converted to LaunchDaemon plist.
-Since Tahoe 26.2, Apple decided to do the dumbest thing by killing cron i.e. not allowing cron "full disk access".
-Not sure what prompted them to kill this *nix gem that has been around almost 50 years!.
-Feel free to take these scripts and change it to fit your needs.
+  This directory contains most of my crontab entries converted into LaunchDaemon plist files.
+Starting with Tahoe 26.2, Apple made the dumbest decision by effectively killing cron by removing Full Disk Access to cron.
+I have no idea what motivated them to retire a Unix tool that has been around for nearly fifty years.
+Feel free to use these scripts and modify them to suit your needs.

 - #### /cleanup_cash.sh
   Script to cleanup cache/log to reclaim space [DEPRICATED: use macos.sh -c cleanup]